solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 However, there are many ways an automatic restart can go wrong, mostly due to unforseen situations or software bugs.
-To make things really safe, we apply multiple checks durinng the restart, if any check fails, the automatic restart is halted and debugging info printed, waiting for human intervention.
+To make things really safe, we apply multiple checks during the restart, if any check fails, the automatic restart is halted and debugging info printed, waiting for human intervention.
 Therefore we say this is an optimistic cluster restart procedure.